-You can form a corporation in the Bahamas with relative ease.
+You can register a corporation in the Bahamas with relative ease.
+Even more popular, now, is the Bahamas LLC.
 Many travelers are familiar with the Bahamas as a great place to visit.
-Many businesspeople have taken an additional step to form a corporation in the Bahamas because the country is also one of the best jurisdictions to use for holding cash and investments securely and privately.
+Many businesspeople have taken an additional step to form a Bahamas Corporation because the country is also one of the best jurisdictions to use for holding cash and investments securely and privately.
 The legislature has also made the Bahamas an attractive financial center for running an offshore business.
 Many investors and business owners prefer using the Bahamas as their jurisdiction of choice because local laws offer not only a great deal of confidentiality, but also a strong, safe banking environment as well as several opportunities for financial freedom, savings, and investment within the country.

 As a very popular place for US and UK citizens to form offshore companies, the passing of the International Business Companies (IBC) Act of 1990 has since inspired many thousands to pick the Bahamas as their jurisdiction for company formation.
 One reason for this increased popularity revolves around the privacy laws that help keep information about the owners of corporations formed in the Bahamas confidential.
 Another attractive benefit the Bahamas provides for investors is tax exemption to both company shareholders and the company entity for twenty years after the act of incorporation is complete.
 (Check with the laws of your own country, as many are taxed on worldwide income.)